The translation of this document is outdated.

 individual contact is possible with a service recipient if the

-service recipient has not given prior free and distinct
+service recipient has not given prior free and explicit

 consent.

-(2) The service provider who, within a framework of his or her
+(2) A service provider who, within the framework of their

 commercial transactions, has acquired electronic mail addresses